Stan Lee Papers

 Preview

-The authors explain how the new era of comics by Stan Lee and Marvel Comics changed many peoples thoughts about the unreal world made in comics.
-Stretching the imagination, taking over the comic book community, reaching audiences that had no interest in comics before, Marvel changed comic books forever.
+The authors explain how the new era of publications by Stan Lee and Marvel Comics changed many people's thoughts about the fictional worlds created in the medium.
+By stretching the imagination, taking over the industry, and reaching audiences that had no previous interest, Marvel changed the art form forever.

 Resource Identifier